 Primary sources are a key part of research for many disciplines, including history and the social sciences.
 A primary source is any source of information that provides immediate, first-hand information about a topic, an event, etc. that is written or created by the people or person who experienced it.
 A secondary source interprets or analyzes information from primary sources.
 However, there are some differences between academic disciplines in what is considered to be primary source material.
 The Lafayette College Library describes those differences in this way:

-Many reference works include primary source documents as part of their appendices or supplementary materials.
-College of the Redwoods's Credo Reference database contains many of these primary sources, and we've created this LibGuide to help you find and use them more easily.
+Primary sources for the sciences can be found in journals by searching for articles using terms such as "experiments" or "reports", but many reference works also include primary source documents as part of their appendices or supplementary materials.
+CR's Credo Reference database contains many of these primary sources, and we've created this LibGuide to help you find and use them more easily.

 Remote login is required to prove that you are a student at College of the Redwoods, because these library databases are not free, open website available to anyone.
 Library resources are valuable and often expensive, because the information provided is reliable, credible, and based on a lot of work by many people.
 The library pays for student, faculty, and staff access.